Susitna Valley Junior/Senior High School: "Home of the Rams"

 Basketball fees must be paid by January 15 for athletes to be able to continue participating.
-See the SchoolPay link below to make a payment, or send in cash or check with your student to give to the front office.
+See the SchoolPay link in the form above to make a payment, or send in cash or check with your student to give to the front office.
 Fee waivers are available in the front office for those who do not have an ability to pay.
 We will not turn anyone away!

 Students in grades 8th and 9th will be given the opportunity to take the School Day PSAT for their grade level January 25th, 2023 at no cost.
 The test consists of three parts in the areas of reading, language, and math and takes approximately 2.5 hours to complete.

 The deadline for signing up for the PSAT 8/9 has passed.

 Because the purpose of the PSAT 8/9 is to identify the areas students need to focus on and set a starting point for progress, your child doesn’t have to do anything special to prepare for the test.